dodog/librelink-extended-gauge/README.md

 ## 📊 About

 A custom Home Assistant card that combines the default gauge with trend arrow, delta values, and sensor expiration information.
-Designed specifically for LibreLink CGM data.
+Designed specifically for [LibreLink integration](https://github.com/dodog/librelink) data.

 **Features:**
 - ⚡ Automatic detection of LibreLink sensors